cepxeo/log4j-scan/README.md

                         Custom DNS Callback Host.
   --disable-http-redirects
                         Disable HTTP redirects.
 Note: HTTP redirects are useful as it allows the payloads to have higher chance of reaching vulnerable systems.
+  --threads
+                        Amount of threads.
+Default is 20.
+  --test
+                        A canary host to test before the main list.
+Logs GET and POST requests examples..
 ```

 ## Scan a Single URL